tanvirajappa/link2QR/README.md

 # link2QR
 link2QR is a Python-based tool built using Google Colab that converts website and platform links into scannable QR codes.
-The purpose of this project is to simplify link sharing and accessibility by enabling users to generate QR codes for their websites and online platforms, allowing quicker access through a simple scan instead of manually sharing long URLs.
+The purpose of this project is to simplify link sharing and accessibility by enabling users to generate QR codes for websites and online platforms, allowing quicker access through a simple scan instead of manually sharing long URLs.

 ---